 Why Work at AES?

-We know.
-Breathing easy isn’t the first thing people think of when they seriously consider a move to New Delhi, but you might be surprised.
+We know a beautiful and peaceful landscape isn't the first thing people think of when they seriously consider a move to New Delhi, but you might be surprised.

 Photo Credits: Thank you Kimberlynn Strever

-Taj Mahal is an immense mausoleum of white marble, built in Agra between 1631 and 1648 by order of the Mughal emperor Shah Jahan in memory of his favourite wife, the Taj Mahal is the jewel of Muslim art in India and one of the universally admired masterpieces of the world's heritage.
+The Taj Mahal is an immense mausoleum of white marble, built in Agra between 1631 and 1648 by order of the Mughal emperor Shah Jahan in memory of his favorite wife.
+The Taj Mahal is the jewel of Muslim art in India and one of the universally admired masterpieces of the world's heritage.

 The Himalayas, or Himalaya, are a mountain range in Asia separating the plains of the Indian subcontinent from the Tibetan Plateau.
 The range has some of the planet's highest peaks, including the highest, Mount Everest.
 Over 100 peaks exceeding 7,200 m in elevation lie in the Himalayas.